notgiven688/jitterphysics2/docfx/docs/documentation/filters.md

 public IBroadPhaseFilter?
 BroadPhaseFilter { get; set; }
 ```

 is `null`.
-It is used to filter out collisions that passed broad phase collision detection - that is, after the `DynamicTree` has added the collision to the `PotentialPair` hash set.
+It is used to filter out collisions that passed broad phase collision detection—that is, after the `DynamicTree` has added the collision to the `PotentialPair` hash set.

-This can be useful if custom collision proxies got added to `world.DynamicTree`.
+This can be useful if custom collision proxies are added to `world.DynamicTree`.
-Since the Jitter `world` only knows how to handle collisions between `RigidBodyShape`s, a filter must handle the detected collision (i.e. implement custom collision response code and filter out the collision) such that no `InvalidCollisionTypeException` is thrown.
+Since the world only knows how to handle collisions between `RigidBodyShape`s, a filter must handle the detected collision (implement custom collision response code and filter out the collision) such that no `InvalidCollisionTypeException` is thrown.
-Jitter's soft body implementation is based on this kind of filter (see `SoftBodies.BroadPhaseCollisionFilter`).
+The soft body implementation is based on this kind of filter (see `SoftBodies.BroadPhaseCollisionFilter`).

 ### Example: Collision groups

-Collision groups might be easily implemented using a broad phase filter.
+Collision groups can be implemented using a broad phase filter.
-In this example, there are two 'teams', team blue and team red.
+In this example, there are two teams: team blue and team red.
-A filter that disregards all collisions between team members (rigid bodies) of different colors is implemented:
+A filter that disregards all collisions between team members of different colors:

 ```cs
 public class TeamFilter : IBroadPhaseFilter